MarioniLab/simpleSingleCellResults/reads.knit.md

 For each cluster, the DE results of the relevant comparisons are consolidated into a single output table.
 This allows a set of marker genes to be easily defined by taking the top DE genes from each pairwise comparison between clusters.
 For example, to construct a marker set for cluster 1 from the top 10 genes of each comparison, one would filter `marker.set` to retain rows with `Top` less than or equal to 10.
-Other statistics are also reported for each gene, including the adjusted p-values (see below) and the log-fold changes relative to every other cluster.
+Other statistics are also reported for each gene, including the adjusted $p$-values (see below) and the log-fold changes relative to every other cluster.